emiyoshikawa/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 ## Background

+The [consensus process](consensus.html) depends on all servers in the network reaching exactly the same results when processing the same set of transactions.
+If some validators process transactions in a different way than others, this could lead to delays in validation or even full outages as the network is unable to agree on a consensus outcome.

-Any changes to transaction processing could cause servers to build a different ledger with the same set of transactions.
+Any changes to transaction processing could cause servers to build a different ledger from the same set of transactions.
 If some _validators_ (`rippled` servers [participating in consensus](rippled-server-modes.html#reasons-to-run-a-validator)) have upgraded to a new version of the software while other validators use the old version, this could cause anything from minor inconveniences to full outages.
 In the minor case, a minority of servers spend more time and bandwidth fetching the actual consensus ledger because they cannot build it using the transaction processing rules they already know.
 In the worst case, [the consensus process][] might be unable to validate new ledger versions because servers with different rules could not reach a consensus on the exact ledger to build.

 Amendments solve this problem, so that new features can be enabled only when enough validators support those features.